fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 if (cosLight <= 0.0f) continue;
 ```

-This change produced correct results (can be found in Outputs section) in both scenes.
+This change produced correct results (can be found in the Outputs section) in both scenes.

 ### Motion Blur

 Motion blur is a technique used to simulate the effect of objects moving during the exposure time of a camera.
 In a ray tracer, this is achieved by letting each ray carry a random time parameter t ∈ [0,1].
-My tracer will be assume only translational movements for simplicity.
+My tracer will assume only translational movements for simplicity.

 When shooting primary rays, I generate a random time value per ray: